Abernethy Elementary School

 How can you help with clean air for Abernethy?

-Two air purifiers running at quiet settings in each low-airflow classroom would provide more air filtration to the 3 Abernethy classrooms that do not even get 3 changes of air per hour and the 18 classrooms that only get between 3 and 6!
+Two air purifiers running at quiet settings in each classroom would provide more air filtration to the 3 Abernethy classrooms that do not even get 3 changes of air per hour and the 18 classrooms that only get between 3 and 6!
 Using multiple air purifiers would also ensure Abernethy‘s cafeteria, where kids pack in close to eat lunch, and library and other key spaces get better air quality, too.

 Join us to be part of a group of parents and community members advocating for strategic, effective, and science-based planning for sufficient ventilation and filtration capacity in PPS schools — including Abernethy.
 PPS air quality efforts have cycled between strong progress as well as periods of inaction and missteps.
 We are now working more collaboratively with district leadership, yet long-standing gaps in ventilation and air filtration persist across the district — which is why parent, staff, and community involvement at the classroom level, school level, and district level remains so important.